 If you wish to turn on back the live notifications, right-click on the tile and this time you will see the option to Turn live tile on.

 Disable Tile Notifications for all Tiles

-If you wish to turn off tile notifications for all the tiles, you can do so using the Group Policy Editor.
+If you wish to turn off tile notifications for all the tiles in Windows 10, you can do so using the Group Policy Editor.
 Type gpedit.msc in start screen search and hit Enter to open it.
 Navigate to the following policy setting:

 User Configuration > Administrative Templates > Start Menu and Taskbar > Notifications.